 Same Sex Marriage Map, State Laws List

-Seventeen states and the District of Columbia have legalized gay marriage: California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin and Wyoming.
+Nineteen states and the District of Columbia have legalized gay marriage: California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin and Wyoming.

 The majority of Americans now live in states that have legalized same-sex marriage.
 Most other states have enacted constitutional or statutory bans on same-sex marriage, known as "Defense of Marriage" Acts.

 The Supreme Court announced in January that it will decide whether the Constitution mandates same-sex marriage and whether states are permitted to limit it.
 So, it's possible that the remaining gay marriage bans might not be relevant much longer.

 The following same-sex marriage map shows laws by state, current as of Jan.
 20, 2015.
 Click a state for details.

 NOTE: Please zoom out to view Alaska and Hawaii

 ||Same-sex marriage legalized|

 ||Civil unions or domestic partnerships|